OpenBankProject/API-Explorer-II/README.md

 This application is used to explore OBP APIs and interact with the data and services in the context of the logged in user.

 This application will gradually replace the original API Explorer.
+Long live the API Explorer!